baigd/baigd.github.io/index.md

 image:
   feature: trees.jpg
 ---
+[16 Dec 2024] A tutorial of using WraLU for NN verification is given at ADC'24. <br>
 [13 Dec 2024] Our paper on multi-window information leakage on mobile devices is accepted by MobiCom'25. <br>
 [1 Dec 2024] Zihan Wang is awarded <a href="https://research.google/programs-and-events/phd-fellowship/recipients" target="_blank"> Google PhD Fellowship 2024</a>.
 Congrats, Zihan! <br>
 [1 Nov 2024] Our ASE paper <i>Exploring ChatGPT App Ecosystem: Distribution, Deployment and Security</i> is awarded ACM SIGSOFT Distinguished Paper.
 Congrats, Chuan! <br>